Classic Motorcycle Build

 The 6-volt, three-brush generator was in use from the 1930s through the 1950s, and was troublesome.
 Harley switched to a two-brush generator in 1958.
 The first of these was the 6-volt model 58, in use from 1958 to 1960.
 A year later (1961) the model 61 generator replaced it.

-When Harley-Davidson started replacing their 6-volt electrical systems to 12 volts in 1964, the model 65 generator was introduced, but was quickly replaced with the 65A generator.
+When the Motor Company started replacing their 6-volt electrical systems to 12 volts in 1964, the model 65 generator was introduced, but was quickly replaced with the 65A generator.
 Be aware that 65 and 65A models look alike, but have opposite-side A and F terminals.

 Generator Rebuild

-If you're riding or restoring a Panhead, Shovelhead, Flathead, or Ironhead, consider upgrading from the stock generator.
-I have found that Cycle Electric offers the highest quality Harley generator replacement.
+If you're riding a Panhead, Shovelhead, Flathead, or Ironhead, consider upgrading from the stock generator.
+If it's in the budget, brand new replace units are available for all year Harley models.

-A Cycle Electric unit will replace the 58, 61, 65, 65A, and 65B generators.
+A CE unit will replace the 58, 61, 65, 65A, and 65B generators.
 You'll get a complete charging system in one unit, with a higher output and longer service life than your original generator.
 The built-in voltage regulator has a clean look and a two-wire hookup makes installation simple.

 Cycle Electric offers two 12-volt units and one 6-volt unit with built-in regulators; the DGV-5000, DGV-5000L, and DGV-5006.